-I’m taking a break this week from talking about our remodel to talk about something fun… Design trends!
-Specifically, how a trend relates to historical styles and how you can incorporate trends into your own style.
+I’m taking a break from talking about our remodel to talk about something fun – design trends!
+Specifically, I discuss how a trend relates to historical styles and how you can incorporate trends into your own style.
 This also gives me a chance to wrap up the work on the bedroom and take some “after” pictures to share.

 The color navy blue is hot right now and I couldn’t be more excited!
-It has long been my favorite fashion “neutral”; it’s groovy cousin indigo happens to be one of my all time favorite colors (check out my company logo!).
-And navy blue is showing up everywhere!
-On the pages of popular home goods catalogs, pinned and shared on social media, and in the work of celebrity designers.
+It has long been my favorite fashion “neutral” color; it’s groovy cousin indigo happens to be one of my all time favorite colors (check out my company logo!).
+And, navy blue is showing up everywhere!
+We see this color on the pages of popular home goods catalogs, pinned and shared on social media, and in the work of celebrity designers.
 With good reason!
 Navy is a fantastic neutral that can be paired with almost any color.
 Without further ado, let me fill you in on this versatile color and how you can use it in your own home!

 History of Navy Blue